 Tel: 020 7767 3200 Our office hours are 8.30am-5pm, Monday to Friday.

-To refer patients to Whipps Cross, please either use the Choose and Book system or send a letter or fax to:
+To refer patients to Whipps Cross, GPs must use the eRS system.
+Other clinicians may send a letter or fax to:

 Oral and maxillofacial service